shoaib-a-khan/Garbled-Computation-2.0/README.md

 And viola!
 The magic starts to happen =)

 ## Output
 You can see the exection trace and the eventual output of fault tree analysis on the two terminals.
-Adding the two values from Alice and Bob will give the actual ouptput of the circuit evaluation.
+Alice's view on terminal 1 and Bob's view on terminal 2.
+Adding the final two values output by Alice and Bob will give the actual ouptput of the circuit evaluation.